Mapbender Quickstart: First steps with Mapbender¶

 Buttonto get an overview over the elements Mapbender provides in the corresponding area.

 Choose an element from the list.
 Notice that you have different areas in your application.
 Make sure to add the element to a region that makes sense.
-Elements can not be added to all regions.
-For instance, the overview map is not integrable into the content.
+Not all elements can be added to all regions.

 Configure the element.
 Notice: When you select an element, for example map, you see that the element has a set of attributes.
 Each element offers individual attributes for configuration.